ABRGI/nelson-test-automation/README.md

 See GitHub Pages and GitHub Actions documentation for more.

-### Testmo
+### Jenkins CI and Reports

-We are currently testing out Testmo - a tool for reporting test results and managing manual test cases.
-The script [/scripts/run_upload.sh] will on run upload test results
+Also see the sandbox Jenkins: [http://nelsonqa.northeurope.cloudapp.azure.com:8080/](http://nelsonqa.northeurope.cloudapp.azure.com:8080/) Credentials given in chat.

 ## API Tests

-API Tests will be integrated into this repository after we have established the authentication required.
+API Tests will be integrated into this repository when there is time allocated for the task.